-u) Activities must not commence prior to 07.00 and must conclude by 20.00.
+u.
+Activities must not commence prior to 07.00 and must conclude by 20.00.
 Earlier start and finish times may be negotiated for locations at a distance from residences where noise will not carry and where the impact is lessened by operating outside these times.
 Should the activity occur before sunrise or after sunset the operator is responsible for ensuring the safe conduct of the activity.
-However, later starting and earlier finishing times may be required depending on the location and the type of activity.